The Noether--Lefschetz theorem in arbitrary characteristic: Introduction

 \subsection{Outline}

-We prove Theorem~\ref{thm:main_theorem} by studying the divisors on $X$ using a family of abelian varieties---namely the relative Jacobian of a general curve fibration.
-This idea comes from N\'eron's thesis \cite{neron52}.
-We begin with a Bertini result for sufficiently ample line bundles in \S\ref{sec:bertini} and consider the relative Jacobian in this situation in \S\ref{sec:sections_of_rel_jac}.
-In \S\ref{sec:cl^0_iso} we show that the subgroup of $\Cl^0$ of algebraically trivial divisors is the same for a general $Y\in|\mathcal L|$.
-For injectivity of $\Cl$, we consider specialization of sections of this family and show that the restriction map to ``many" complete intersection curves is injective in \S\ref{sec:injectivity_pf}.
+The proof of Theorem~\ref{thm:main_theorem} uses two main ingredients: the relative Jacobian and a degeneration argument.
+The first step is to fiber $X$ by complete intersection curves in $|\mathcal L|$ and interpret divisors on $X$ using sections of the relative Jacobian of this curve fibration.
+For the subgroup $\Cl^0$ of algebraically trivial divisors, we use the theory of the Chow trace to show that $\Cl^0$ is preserved under restriction to a general $Y\in|\mathcal L|$.
+For injectivity of the restriction map on $\Cl$ (Theorem~\ref{prop:injectivity}), we use N\'eron's theorem on specialization of sections of abelian schemes to show that the restriction map on $\Cl$ to ``many" complete intersection curves is injective.

-For surjectivity, in \S\ref{sec:surj_pf_infinite_tdeg} we cut to surfaces instead of curves.
-We apply a result of Graber--Starr \cite{graber-starr13} on extending sections of families of abelian varieties to get surjectivity to a very general reducible complete intersection surface $S_1+S_2$.
-In Proposition~\ref{prop:surj_for_L^2_to_surfaces} we specialize from a very general $T$ in $|\mathcal L^2|$ to $S_1+S_2$ and show that the restriction map to $T$ is surjective modulo torsion.
-For odd multiples of $\mathcal L$ we use a different type of degeneration to a reducible member in Proposition~\ref{prop:surj_for_2A+B}.
-These arguments work over a ground field that has infinite transcendence degree over the prime subfield $\mathbb Q$ or $\mathbb F_p$.
-Finally, in \S\ref{section:other_fields} we show the existence of a divisor over any ground field $k\neq\overline{\mathbb F}_p$ for which surjectivity holds.